zackferrofields/zackferrofields.github.io/README.md

 ### Senior Front-End Developer, AIS London – MAY 2013 - FEB 2014.

 **Dozenate:**
 An `Android` alarm clock with charity micro-payments.
 The application was build for Android 4.0+.
-The proof-of-concept involved building lots of custom UI components including an analogue clock with draggable dials for setting alarms.
+The proof-of-concept involved building custom UI components including an analogue clock with draggable dials for setting alarms.
 The app used “Just Test Giving” to send micro-payments to charities via SMS.

 -